Why I want to go to Paris

-Why Paris if there are other options I haven’t visited?
+Why go to Paris if there are other options I haven’t visited?
 My love affair with Paris is close and personal.

 I grew up in a bilingual Italian-French household because my grandparents relocated to France in the 1950s, and my mom grew up there before moving back to Italy to attend university.
 She strictly speaks French with her brothers and sisters, so I happened to learn Italian and French at the same time.